Embird Embroidery Software

 Controls

-While meaning of many controls in editor window is self-explanatory, some require further clarification:
+While the meaning of many controls in the editor window is self-explanatory, some require further clarification:

-Start Simulation .
-Use this command from pop-up menu to run slow simulation of how sample stitches will be sewn.
+Start Simulation: Use this command from the pop-up menu to run a slow simulation of how the sample stitches will be sewn.

-Save Sample .
-Use this command from pop-up menu to store sample to the disc in order to transfer it to other design.
+Save Sample: Use this command from the pop-up menu to store the sample on the disk in order to transfer it to another design.

-Open Sample .
-Use this command from pop-up menu to load sample saved previously from other design.
+Open Sample: Use this command from the pop-up menu to load a sample saved previously from another design.

-Clear .
-Use this command from pop-up menu to reset selected custom sample to a single stitch.
+Clear: Use this command from the pop-up menu to reset the selected custom sample to a single stitch.

-Import Background Image .
-Use this command from pop-up menu to open an image and use it as the template when drawing the sample.
+Import Image: Use this command from the pop-up menu to open an image and use it as the template when drawing the sample.

-Snap to Grid .
-Switch ON this option in pop-up menu if you want to nudge nodes and align them to the grid when moving them in the work area.
+Snap to Grid: Switch this option ON in the pop-up menu if you want to nudge nodes and align them to the grid when moving them in the work area.

 Samples are small formations of stitches.
-They are made from single stitch by inserting nodes (needle points) between the first and last point and moving them on the work area.
+They are created from a single stitch by inserting nodes (needle points) between the first and last point and moving them within the work area.

-To examine pre-defined Studio samples Open sample from PATTERNS folder.
+To examine pre-defined Studio samples, Open Sample from the PATTERNS subfolder of the main EMBIRD folder.

-To make a new sample, use combo box (C) to select some custom sample to edit.
-Initial form of custom sample is a single stitch.
+To make a new sample, use the combo box (C) to select a custom sample to edit.
+The initial form of a custom sample is a single stitch.

-Preserving position of the first (S) and last (E) points ensures seamless connection of samples.
+Preserving the position of the first (S) and last (E) points ensures seamless connection of samples.

 Custom Sample - initial stitch